 A basic principle of prevention is that the intensity of risk-reduction therapy should be adjusted to a person's absolute risk.
 Hence, the first step in selection of LDL-lowering therapy is to assess a person's risk status.
 Risk assessment requires measurement of LDL cholesterol as part of lipoprotein analysis and identification of accompanying risk determinants.
 In all adults aged 20 years or older, a fasting lipoprotein profile (total cholesterol, LDL cholesterol, high-density lipoprotein [HDL] cholesterol, and triglyceride) should be obtained once every 5 years.
 If the testing opportunity is nonfasting, only the values for total cholesterol and HDL cholesterol will be usable.
 In such a case, if total cholesterol is >200 mg/dL or HDL is <40 mg/dL, a follow-up lipoprotein profile is needed for appropriate management based on LDL.
 The relationship between LDL cholesterol levels and CHD risk is continuous over a broad range of LDL levels from low to high.
-Therefore, ATP III adopts the classification of LDL cholesterol levels.
+Therefore, ATP III adopts the classification of LDL cholesterol levels shown in Table 1.1, which also shows the classification of total and HDL cholesterol levels.